-For ATAR courses studied in Year 12, students will receive a grade based on 50% of the mark submitted by the school and 50% on the mark attained in the external examination.
+For ATAR courses studied in Year 12, students will receive a grade based on 50% of the mark submitted by the school and 50% of the mark attained in the external examination.
 Students who wish to apply for a university course must study at least 4 ATAR Courses.
 It is highly recommended that students select a minimum of 5 courses.

 The policy at Merredin College is to allow students to attempt courses only if their past performance indicates likelihood of success as outlined in this curriculum information guide.
-In general terms, capable students, aspiring to entry university directly from Year 12 will be required to enrol, and remain enrolled, in a minimum of 5 ATAR courses in Year 11.
+In general terms, capable students, aspiring to enter university directly from Year 12 will be required to enrol, and remain enrolled, in a minimum of 5 ATAR courses in Year 11.
 The majority of these students would be in the 10.1 Maths, English, Science and HASS stream in Year 10.
+Please refer to page 5 "2019 ATAR Prerequisites" for more information.